 We plan to create event planning committees on the following schedule (subject to change):

-• January to begin planning for an April event
+Late-February to begin planning for an May event

 Youth Event Intern Position Description

-Position Purpose: To work on a team of King County LGBTQ youth to create social events for themselves and other LGBTQ youth.
+Position Purpose: To work on a team of LGBTQ+ youth to create social events for themselves, their friends, and other LGBTQ+ youth in our community.

 Duties and responsibilities: